Eric Hicks (American football)

 Eric David Hicks (born June 17, 1976) is an American former professional football player who was a defensive end in the National Football League (NFL).
 He was signed by the Kansas City Chiefs as an undrafted free agent in 1998.
 He played college football for the Maryland Terrapins.

 Hicks was also a member of the New York Jets and the Detroit Lions.

-Early years
+Early life

 Hicks attended Mercyhurst Preparatory School in Erie, Pennsylvania from 1991 to 1994 after transferring there before his sophomore year.
 As a senior, he posted 6.0 sacks, and 68 tackles.
 He was also named First-team All-Metro.
 In 2006, he received the Distinguished Alumni Award.

 College career

 Hicks attended the University of Maryland, College Park, majoring in criminology and criminal justice, where he finished his career with 9.5 sacks, 147 tackles (26 for losses), three forced fumbles, two fumble recoveries, and three pass deflections.